nikunjmishra81/BSE_Equity/README.md

 	d.
 Replace it with actual path of folder i.e. "<base_path>/BSE_Equity/simple-vuejs-app"

 7. Once the project is up, Check the localhost:80 on your machine
+8. If you need to apply SSL, you can use nginx file present in "simple-vuejs-app/nginx"